 The NPA ratios of the PSBs, which hold more than 70% of the total banking system assets, large amounts of government securities, and conduct government-directed lending, saw a marked increase in 2015.
-The NPAs of PSBs rose by about Rs 1 lakh crore to Rs 3.93 lakh crore at the end of December 2015 compared to Rs 3 lakh crores in September-end same year.
+The NPAs of PSBs rose by about Rs 1 lakh crore to Rs 3.93 lakh crore at the end of December 2015 compared to Rs 3 lakh crore in September-end the same year.
 Moody’s has kept India in the lowest investment grade category, “Baa3,” positively.
 Though, this is an improvement over India’s prospects as projected by agencies two years back.

 READ MORE :